 All things considered, these changes aren't huge but should fix annoying nuisances for a small group of affected users.
 Therefore, most of us needn't rush to install the new microcode.
 However, for those affected by the issues, it can be quite a nuisance that motherboard vendors can take a long time to implement the changes in a new BIOS.

-The prior AGESA microcode, version 18.104.22.168, offered a few more interesting changes.
-These included faster boot times but also made it possible to run a 1st-generation Ryzen CPU on an X570 motherboard.
+The prior AGESA microcode, version 184.108.40.206, offered a few more interesting changes.
+These included faster boot times (opens in new tab) but also made it possible to run a 1st-generation Ryzen CPU on an X570 motherboard (opens in new tab).